IBUS 5172: Global Business Practicum in South America

 Application and Admissions

 To apply, please visit the Apply page.
 Students will be charged a $50 application fee.
-The application cycle starts on November 1 and the priority deadline is December 1.
+The priority deadline is December 1.
 Applications for programs that do not fill by the priority deadline will be accepted on a rolling basis until full.
 Applications will be reviewed and students will be informed of their status within 4 weeks of the priority deadline.

 This program is open to Carlson School students in good academic standing, with a minimum GPA of 3.0 at the time of application.
 The application process is competitive, and space is limited.
 Meeting the minimum requirements does not guarantee acceptance.